Fahim047/chai-aur-react/README.md

 ### 03 - Tailwind Setup & Props

 <p>Tailwind CSS setup done.
 Learned about props in react.
 Passing props from parent component to child.</p>

+### 04 - Background Changer

+<p>Created a simple background changer.
+I used the concept of "useState" hook to create it.</p>